AndrewLuyt/andrewluyt.github.io/index.md

 ## [2.
 Destructive Weather Events, 1950-2011](https://rpubs.com/agl/852813)

-**Extensive data cleaning** of an old NOAA dataset is required to examine the most costly, in terms of human and financial damage, types of weather events in the USA.
+**Extensive data cleaning** of an old NOAA dataset is required to discover the most costly types of weather events in the USA, in terms of human and financial damage.
 Done as a final project in the Johns Hopkins course *Reproducible Research.*

 [![Graph of injuries from weather events.
 Tornadoes are the worst.](./img/injuries-graph.png)](https://rpubs.com/agl/852813)